 You and your spouse can figure out most of these decisions on your own without help from design experts, as most of these choices depend largely on your own personal taste.
-However, you may want to think a little bit more about whether or not a double sink bathroom vanity is the right choice for your bathroom.
+However, you may want to think a little more about whether a double sink bathroom vanity is the right choice for your bathroom.

-A double sink vanity is a very attractive set of fixtures to most couples.
+A double sink vanity is a very attractive set of fixtures for most couples.
 When the two of you first moved in together, in your first apartment, you may have laughed at occasionally accidentally spitting toothpaste on one another’s hand or (worse yet) the back of the head when you got out of sync.
-That kind of funny mishap stopped being funny, though, a long time ago.
+However, that kind of funny mishap stopped being funny a long time ago.

-Now, when the two of you have to share the sink, you sometimes feel like a pair of petulant siblings, fighting over space.
+Now, when you have to share the sink, you sometimes feel like a pair of petulant siblings fighting over space.
 You both clutter the counter with cleansing and shaving products, and you crowd each other with elbows and poorly timed spitting and gargling.

 What Are Double Sink Vanity Pros?

 If you install two sinks and two mirrors (or one large mirror), you will each have your own space to perform your morning and evening rituals.
 You won’t have to worry about getting out of sync and having toothpaste land on the back of someone’s hand or head.
-You’ll feel a lot more like a grownup, successful couple and a lot less like annoyed siblings.
+You’ll feel much more like a grownup, successful couple and less like annoyed siblings.

-You might also want to think about what your home will be worth a few years down the road when you’re ready to sell.
-Because so many couples prefer to each have their own sinks, an upgrade like this can be a big selling point and can add value to your home, if you do the job right.
+You might also want to consider what your home will be worth a few years when you’re ready to sell.
+Because so many couples prefer to each have their own sinks, an upgrade like this can be a big selling point and can add value to your home if you do the job right.

 What Are the Cons of Double Sink Vanities?
 Why You Might Not Want to Install Them

 Measure out the space you have available for vanities in your bathroom.
 Will the two of you crowd each other for counter space?
 Will you still be jostling each other’s elbows because the sinks must be placed so close together on the counter?